About this Post

 Uploading sketches with a USB-to-TTL adapter

-First of all, you need a USB-to-TTL adapter for uploading, which is available for a few euros.
-I recommend variants that have a DTR pin.
-In principle, you can do without one, but it’s inconvenient.
-I wrote a bit more about the adapters in my last post.
+First, you’ll need a USB-to-TTL adapter to upload your sketches; these are available for just a few euros.
+I recommend models that have a DTR pin.
+In theory, you can manage without one, but it’s inconvenient.
+In my last post, I wrote a bit more about the adapters.

 A prerequisite for uploading via USB-to-TTL adapter is the presence of the bootloader on your ATtiny.
 You cannot burn the bootloader with the USB-to-TTL adapter, but only with a programmer and the procedure described above.
 Select the option “Bootloader: Yes”.
 Once this is done, connect the USB-to-TTL adapter to the ATtiny as follows: